• Skip to primary navigation

 One other difference my family and I noticed when I used the dried black-eyed peas is the beans had a sturdier texture than those from the can.

-That's not a bad thing, but I prefer the softer canned variety of black-eyed peas for this recipe.Black-eyed pea salad in a bowl with lettuce greens.
+That's not bad, but I prefer the softer canned variety of black-eyed peas for this recipe.Black-eyed pea salad in a bowl with lettuce greens.

 Are black-eyed peas really peas?